-The GFSC republished the GFSC Finance Sector Code of Corporate Governance (Guernsey Code) in October 2021.
+The GFSC has published its Finance Sector Code of Corporate Governance (the "Guernsey Code"), which was most recently updated in July 2023.
 The introduction to the Guernsey Code states that "Companies which report against the UK Corporate Governance Code or the Association of Investment Companies Code of Corporate Governance are deemed to meet this Code".
 Therefore, AIC Members which are Guernsey-domiciled and which report against the AIC's Code of Corporate Governance are not required to report separately against the Guernsey Code.